MicrosoftDocs/m365copilot-docs/docs/faq.md

 :::image type="content" source="assets/images/personas-build-custom-ai-apps.png" border="false" alt-text="Persona 1 - I'm an engineer, working for an e-commerce company, and I want to build a smart customer service chatbot for our shoe store.
 Persona 2 - I'm a game developer, and I want to craft a game featuring fictional characters that can engage in natural conversations with the players." lightbox="assets/images/personas-build-custom-ai-apps.png":::

-#### What are the differences between Copilot Studio and Azure AI Studio?
+#### What are the differences between Copilot Studio and Azure AI Foundry?

 The differences are the scope, customization, and integration they offer.

 **Copilot Studio** comes with low-code features for users who prefer the approach.
 It applies AI to create chatbot and agents with a range of features such as AI integration and easy deployment across various channels.

-[**Azure AI Studio**](/azure/ai-studio/what-is-ai-studio) is a coding-based platform that empowers developers to build and deploy intelligent, fully customizable bots.
-You can integrate these various AI tools and models, allowing developers to innovate with AI in a secure and responsible manner, however, Azure AI Studio is not the tool for *extending* Microsoft 365 Copilot.
+[**Azure AI Foundry**](/azure/ai-studio/what-is-ai-studio) (formerly known as Azure AI Studio) is a coding-based platform that empowers developers to build and deploy intelligent, fully customizable bots.
+You can integrate these various AI tools and models, allowing developers to innovate with AI in a secure and responsible manner, however, Azure AI Foundry is not the tool for *extending* Microsoft 365 Copilot's model and orchestrator.

 #### Can I build Microsoft agents with Azure AI services?

-If you want to use Azure AI services, we recommend you to build **Custom engine agent**, instead of *extending* Microsoft Copilot.
+If you want to use Azure AI services, we recommend you to build **Custom engine agents**, instead of declarative agents.

-You can build Custom engine agent with Microsoft 365 enterprise data, using the web-based interface of [Azure OpenAI Studio](https://oai.azure.com/).
-You can create intelligent bots for Teams and Microsoft 365 from the **Deploy to Teams** feature with Teams Toolkit.
+And if you choose to work with OpenAI models, such as GPT-4 turbo, you can take advantage of the web-based interface of [Azure OpenAI Studio](https://oai.azure.com/), which comes with the **Deploy to Teams** feature that generates a code template that you can modify, test, and deploy using Teams Toolkit.

 To learn more about the difference between custom engine agents and declarative agents, read [Your extensibility options for Microsoft 365 Copilot](decision-guide.md).